Network Traffic Engineering

 Understanding Network Traffic Engineering

-Network traffic engineering analyzes and manipulates network traffic to enhance performance and meet specific objectives.
+Network traffic engineering analyzes and manipulates traffic to enhance performance and meet specific objectives.
 It involves various techniques such as traffic shaping, route optimization, and load balancing.
 By intelligently managing the flow of data packets, network administrators can ensure optimal utilization of available bandwidth and minimize latency issues.

 Traffic Engineering Techniques